EMG in Dentistry

 Radke J, Kadamati P, Ruiz-Velasco G. Delayed peak sEMG of elevator muscles in dysfunctional mastication.
 Adv Dent Tech.
 2020 Jul;2(2):68-76.
 Free Article https://adtt.scholasticahq.com/article/14486-delayed-peak-semg-of-elevator-muscles-in-dysfunctional-mastication

-Here is a bibliography of articles on EMG research.
+Here is a bibliography of articles on EMG in dentistry research.